This document outlines best practices for designing, installing

 Note: the total search space is 397 + 398 = 5,489,240,267,160 possible passwords.

-There are 94 possible characters in a password (lowercase, uppercase, digits, 32 symbols on a US keyboard).
+There are 95 possible characters in a password (lowercase, uppercase, digits, 32 symbols on a US keyboard, space).

-Password policy must be enforced on both the Password Manager server and each of the managed systems.
-Ideally, each managed system should enforce the largest possible subset of the policy rules enforced on the Password Manager server.
+Password policy is enforced on both the Password Manager server and each of the managed systems.
+Ideally, each managed system enforces the largest possible subset of the policy rules enforced on the Password Manager server.
 In cases where a managed system initially had a rule that conflicts with the new global policy (i.e., it is impossible to compose a password that is simultaneously compatible with both the old native policy and the new global policy), the native policy should be adjusted to be compatible.

-Password policy must not be disabled on any existing system, as this would allow users to bypass policy by making native password changes, without Password Manager.
+Password policy must not be disabled on any existing system, as this would allow users to bypass policy by making native password changes, without interacting with Password Manager.

-Password policy must not be disabled on the Password Manager server, as this would allow users to bypass policy by making password changes using Password Manager, whose password resets are not subject to policy rules on most systems.
+Password policy must not be disabled on the Password Manager server, as this would allow users to bypass policy by making password changes using Password Manager, whose password resets are often subject to lesser restrictions when it commits new passwords to integrated systems.